 The Shapers in Geneforgethink the serviles are like this as a species.
 Small rebellions are dismissed as "acting out."
 Large rebellions are countered by mass slaughter.

-To be fair, some individual serviles are perfectly content to be slaves.
+To be fair, most individual serviles are perfectly content to be slaves, given that they were engineered to be a Servant Race.
 As are many servant minds and some of the more fanatic humans the Shapers employ.